adrwxyz/classic.adrw.xyz/_posts/2013-10-27-meet-the-link.md

 image: /assets/article_images/2013-10-27-meet-the-link/thelink.jpg
 image2: /assets/article_images/2013-10-27-meet-the-link/thelink-c.png
 excerpt: As marketing specialist for Laurier's The Link business club, I got diverse experience in digital marketing and was awarded Executive of the Year.
-seo-title: "The Link - 2014 Executive of the Year | Andrew Paradi"
+seo_title: "The Link - 2014 Executive of the Year | Andrew Paradi"
 position: Marketing Specialist
 company: The Link
 ---